everx-labs/samples/c/README.md

 * TVM does not use float point arithmetic, so float point operations result in an error.
 * Contrary to the C specification, unsigned integer overflow can be expected causing an exception.
 * TVM has a stack, but no memory.
 Currently it is emulated via dictionaries in the runtime.
 Accessing dictionaries consumes a lot of gas, so we strongly discourage the use of globals and getting variable addresses.
-* TVM uses 257-bits wide SMR numbers representation.
+* TVM uses 257-bits wide numbers representation.
 All numeric types are 257-bit wide, and 1 byte = 257 bit.
 So we suggest making no assumptions about behavior of implementation-defined features of C and C++.

 ## Unsupported features
 * C and C++ standard libraries (partial support is planned)